UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Dr. Carmel O'Sullivan, Dean of the School of Education, is the director of the Summer School for Drama in Education.
-Dr. O'Sullivan founded the Trinity College Arts Education Research Group and the Association for Drama in Education in Ireland.
-Dr. O'Sullivan's ten-year research and practice with students with Asperger's has been acknowledged internationally as groundbreaking work.
+Dr. Carmel O'Sullivan is a noted scholar, researcher, and practitioner in the field of drama in education.
+She is the director of the Summer School for Drama in Education and founded the Trinity College Arts Education Research Group and the Association for Drama in Education in Ireland.
+Dr. O'Sullivan's ten-year project with students with Asperger's is groundbreaking work that is shifting how the needs of learners with atypical development are prepared for education and occupation.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs